National obesity epidemic

-The Childhood Obesity Intervention Cost-Effectiveness Study (CHOICES) Project is working to identify the most cost-effective policy and programmatic interventions that can contribute to eliminating the energy gap and reversing the childhood obesity epidemic.
+The Childhood Obesity Intervention Cost-Effectiveness Study (CHOICES) Project is working to identify the most cost-effective policy and programmatic strategies that can contribute to eliminating the energy gap and reversing the childhood obesity epidemic.

 Our methods include:

-- Working with researchers and key stakeholders to identify the most promising programs and policies for evaluation: Stakeholder consultation
+Working with researchers and key stakeholders to identify the most promising programs and policies for evaluation